peer production: understanding the US Constitution’s Commerce Clause

 the Word Merchant formerly extended to all Sorts of Traders, Buyers, and Sellers.
 But every one that buys and sells is not at this Day under the Denomination of a Merchant; only those who traffick in the the Way of Commerce, by Importation or Exportation, or carry on Business by Way of Emption, Vendition, Barter, Permutation or Exchange, and which make it their Living to buy and sell, by a continued Assiduity, or frequent Negotiation, in the Mystery of Merchandising, are esteemed Merchants. (quoted in Natelson, p.
 27)

 Merchants were thus associated with group-specific assets and a distinguished social status.
 That is no different from law professors or any other long-lasting human group.
-Peer production is a general feature of human sociality that emerges across vastly different institutional organizations and human activities.
+Peer production is a general feature of human sociability that emerges across vastly different institutional organizations and human activities.

 Law professors writing about the Commerce Clause have not sufficiently acknowledged the importance of peer production.
 Based on his thorough examination of primary sources, Professor Natelson summarized his findings: